mpingram/cps-gradebook-summary-report/README.txt

     if category weights do not add up to 100%, which is possible
     *** for each suject, # of excused grades by category
     *** for each subject, # of missing, 0, or incomplete grades by category
+    *** [Considering / WIP] list of assignments for which student scores are higher than max scores.

 * Language:
   ** python=3.6